A primer on optimal transport for causal inference with observational data: Recreating trends: synthetic controls

 The weights, as in the classical method, are obtained by trying to replicate the treatment quantile function $F^{-1}_{Y_{0t}}(q)$ as closely as possible by a convex combination of the control quantile functions.

-Since the $2$-Wasserstein space---the space of all probability measures equipped with the $2$-Wasserstein distance---for measures supported on the line is flat \citep{kloeckner2010geometric}, this can be done by exploiting the linear structure on the space.
+Since the $2$-Wasserstein space for measures supported on the real line is flat \citep{kloeckner2010geometric}---meaning that convex combinations of quantile functions are again valid quantile functions---one can exploit this linear structure directly.
 The optimization for the replication becomes:

 for all $t<t^*$.

 In some settings, for instance, when it is known that the distributions are mixtures, it is useful to work with distribution functions instead of quantiles.
 In this case, using the $1$-Wasserstein distance in CDF form is useful: